DIY Guide To Winter Car Repairs

-Step 1: Lift the driver’s side wiper blade up so that they are not resting on the windshield.
+Step 1: Lift the driver’s side wiper blades up so that they are not resting on the windshield.

 Step 2: The clip or tab is visible on the wiper arm.
 Disengage the clip or tab and the wiper blade should come right off.

-Step 3: Insert the new Wiper blade the same way the old was removed.
+Step 3: Insert the new wiper blade the same way the old one was removed.
 You will hear a click sound that certifies the blade is seated correctly.

-Step 4: Repeat this process for the passenger side blade and the rear wiper blade is there is one.
+Step 4: Repeat this process for the passenger side blade and the rear wiper blade if there is one.

 Tire Air Pressure

-The tire air pressure drops 1 psi for every 10 degree drop in temperature and as the temperature secludes under the 0-degree mark, the tires lose enough pressure to cause a bulge in the side.
-Snow and wet driving requires recommended tire pressure and hence one must always regularly check the tire air pressure to maintain proper road traction.
+The tire air pressure drops 1 psi for every 10℉ (5℃) degree drop in temperature and as the temperature secludes under the 0-degree mark, the tires lose enough pressure to cause a bulge in the side.
+Snow and wet driving require recommended tire pressure and hence one must always regularly check the tire air pressure to maintain proper road traction.

-Checking the tire pressure on your car is as easy as refuelling your tank.
+Checking the tire pressure on your car is as easy as refueling your tank.
 Follow these steps to learn your car's tire pressure:

-Step 1: Park the car and undo the cap that goes on the pressure valve.
+Step 1: Park the car and undo the valve stem cap on the wheels.

 Step 2: Grab a tire pressure gauge and press on the valve.
 This will show the tire pressure in the wheel.